PankajKumarDhal/Apple-Clone/README.md

 - **FontAwesome:** Used for icons in the navigation bar.

 ### Instructions:
-1. Replace `https://github.com/your-username/apple-themed-page.git` with your actual GitHub repository link.
+1. Replace `https://github.com/PankajKumarDhal/Apple-Clone/tree/master` with your actual GitHub repository link.
-2. Replace `https://your-website-link.com` with your actual hosted project link (if hosted on GitHub Pages or another platform).
+2. Replace `https://apple-clone-five-ebon.vercel.app/` with your actual hosted project link (if hosted on GitHub Pages or another platform).
-3. Add any screenshots to a `screenshots` folder if you wish to include them in the README.

 This `README.md` file provides a comprehensive overview of your project, including features, technologies, instructions, and a live link.